yahiro07/resin/README.md

 ### Global Style

-If you want to write the global css, refer the code below.
+If you want to write a global css, refer the code below.

 ```ts
 const globalCss = css`